Our commitment to how we have made our website accessible for you and our users

 Desktop browser compatibility

-This website has been cross-platform and cross-browser tested on Windows and Mac operating systems and currently works fine in the following website browsers:
+This website has been cross-platform and cross-browser tested on Windows and Mac operating systems and currently works fine in the following internet browsers:

 - Firefox, version 65.